DODODEEDEE/Encode-Decode-Tool/README.md

 2. Enter the text you want to encode or decode.

+3. For XOR encoding/decoding:The tool will ask for an XOR key.If you want to use the default key (42), press Enter.Otherwise, enter a custom key (integer) to use for XOR operations.

-3. The tool will display results in all supported formats.
+4. The tool will display results in all supported formats.